essential oil bath soak

 I have my personal favorites and what works for me.
 I will include them here so you can try them out and find what works best for you.

-3. Vetiver Essential Oil - This is my newest go-to essential oil for when sleep needs to be on the agenda.
+3. Vetiver Essential Oil (Vetiveria Zizanoides) - This is my newest go-to essential oil for when sleep needs to be on the agenda.
 It is calming and brings deep relaxation at the end of a busy day.

 Best Carrier Oils for Aromatic Bath Soak

-1. Jojoba Oil is the carrier oil most closely resembles the sebum produced by our skin.
+1. Jojoba Oil (Simmondsia Cinensis) is the carrier oil most closely resembles the sebum produced by our skin.
 What better choice could you want in an aromatic bath soak to soothe, nourish and soften your skin?

-2. Sweet Almond Oil is one of the most easily obtained carrier oils.
+2. Sweet Almond Oil (Prunus Dulcis) is one of the most easily obtained carrier oils.
 Most drug stores stock it.
 Here in the UK, we often find it in stores that sell Indian cooking ingredients.
 We have a fabulous World Food shop close to my home, and it is a delight for unusual types of oil.
 Perfect for experimentation, see what you can find in your local stores.
 You might be pleasantly surprised.

-3. Argan Oil is one you want to buy the best you can.
+3. Argan Oil (Argania Spinosa) is one you want to buy the best you can.
 VINEVIDA's Argan carrier oil is well provenanced and carefully sourced.
 It is a beautiful oil for feeding and nourishing the skin…and hair.
 Leaving skin feeling softened and more supple, helping to make it appear younger looking.

 Do I Need a Dispersant?